sherinmatt/D3-Challenge/README.md

 ### D3 Dabbler Part 1 objectives:

 * Create two data variable scatterplot visualization.
+* * The scatterplot here uses the two variables: healthcare vs poverty
 * * The scatterplot needs to represent each state with circle elements.
 The circles also need to have the state abbreviations.
 * * Axis and labels are necessary